statelyai/xstate/docs/guides/transitions.md

 ```

 Every transition above is explicit and will have its `onExit` and `onEntry` actions of the parent state executed.

+**Summary of external transitions:**

+- `{ EVENT: 'foo' }` - all transitions to siblings are external transitions
+- `{ EVENT: '#someTarget' }` - all transitions to other nodes are external transitions
+- `{ EVENT: 'same.foo' }` - external transition to child node with reference to self (parent node)
+- `{ EVENT: '.foo', internal: false }` - external transition to child node
+  - This would otherwise be an internal transition
+- `{ actions: [ ... ], internal: false }` - external self-transition
+- `{ target: undefined, actions: [ ... ], internal: false }` - external self-transition, same as above

 ## Transient Transitions